-There is a great migration taking place from urban to rural areas.
-People like me looking to reconnect with the land and escape urban life.
-Rural life means knowing how to use tools and machines, how to make soil out of, well, dust, and how to raise healthy, happy animals.
-I started School of Ranch so we can learn these new skills together.
+We're in the midst of a great migration from urban to rural areas.
+People like me looking to slow down, reconnect with the land, do things with our hands .
+Rural life means self reliance - knowing how to use tools and machines, how to make things grow, how to raise healthy, happy animals.
+I started School of Ranch so we can learn these skills together.

 School of Ranch conducts workshops live and in person.
-To build practical skills you need to get your hands on the right equipment and actually try the skills for real.
-Our workshops are designed and led by experienced locals, and are geared to help beginners work together with their peers to acquire the right skills safely.
+To build practical skills you need to get your hands on the right equipment and actually try things for yourself.
+Our workshops are led by skilled community members, and help newcomes and other learners work together to acquire skills safely.